thamam/DebugDrivePlayback/docs/CONTINUATION_GUIDE.md

 ### Claude Code Setup
 1. Open Claude Code (claude.ai/code)
 2. Navigate to the repository directory
+3. (Optional) Copy `.claude/settings.local.json.template` to `.claude/settings.local.json` and customize permissions
-3. Claude will automatically read `CLAUDE.md` and project context
+4. Claude will automatically read `CLAUDE.md` and project context
-4. All project history and test improvements are documented
+5. All project history and test improvements are documented

 ## 📊 **Current Project Status (as of last session)**